Detecting the presence of pests

 This was an early example of how our technological know-how could be applied in the development of a device that could easily integrate into a broader system.

-"We chose Blue Maestro given their experience in developing small Bluetooth devices."
+"We chose Blue Maestro given their experience in developing small Bluetooth compatible devices."

 Gary McMahon, Baitsafe Australia